 What would you say is the importance of food in our culture?

 I think that now we have so much more awareness of people’s stories, where they’re from, and what culture they’re from.
-Basically–helping tell stories of people’s lives through food.
+Basically – helping tell stories of people’s lives through food.
 I think that the food scene at the moment is really amazing.
 People are interested in where the chef is from, how they learned to cook, and the journey they’ve been through to get to their restaurants.
-I really think that it’s thanks to the customer for encouraging us to tell our stories.
-It’s a great moment for chefs to tell their stories and really show it on their menus.

 How has being in California shaped your food sourcing practices?